strongbox/strongbox-docs/Searching.md

     ...

-    // Run a search against the index and get a list of all the artifacts matching this exact GAV SearchRequest request = new SearchRequest(storageId,
+    // Run a search against the database and get a list of
+    // all the artifacts matching this exact GAV SearchRequest request = new SearchRequest(storageId,
                                               repositoryId,
                                               "groupId=org.carlspring.strongbox.searches;artifactId=test-project;",